 The gradient colors are represented by the color swatches located at their respective starting points.
 In the example below, there is a color swatch on both the left and right sides of the gradient.
 That means the colors will be most noticeable on their separate ends, while they will transition from one to another throughout the middle.

-The colors of your gradient can be changed at any time by clicking on these color swatches.
-You can either double-click on the color swatch to open the color picker or click the swatch, then select the color box option below.
+You can change the gradient colors at any time by clicking on these color swatches.
+You can either double-click on the color swatch to open the color picker or click the swatch and then select the color box option below.

 Any of your gradient colors can be moved to make them more or less dominant in your gradient.
 For example, if I move the left color towards the right, you can see how it becomes more noticeable in the gradient.
 That’s because there is less space for the two colors to transition from one to another.